dkandalov/kotlin-99/readme.md

 This an adaptation of [Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) by Phil Gold which itself is an adaptation of the [Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems) written by Werner Hett at the Berne University of Applied Sciences in Berne, Switzerland.
-The problems have been altered to be more amenable to programming in Kotlin.
+The problems have been altered to be more amenable to programming in [Kotlin](http://kotlinlang.org).

 You might want to do these problems if you want to learn Kotlin, are interested in the problems described below, or both.
+The main reason to prefer this to using websites like hackerrank.com and codewars.com is that there is no vendor lock-in and no hidden agenda pursued by the website owner.

-Suggested workflow is to solve a problem yourself and then compare your solution to the existing one provided.
+Suggested workflow is to solve a problem yourself and then compare solution to the one provided.
-Solutions are available by clicking on the link at the beginning of the problem description (you can use maven to build all solutions).
+Solutions are available by clicking on the link at the beginning of the problem description.
 Your goal should be to find the most elegant solution to the given problems.
 Efficiency is important, but clarity is even more crucial.
 Some of the (easy) problems can be trivially solved using built-in functions.